 Environmental concerns and conflicts have surfaced throughout human history, from the earliest settlements to the latest headlines.
-This comes as a surprise to many people because our emphasis in history has all too often focused on war and politics rather than environment, culture and development.
+This comes as a surprise to many people because our emphasis in history has all too often been on war and politics, rather than environment, culture and development.

 A Mahatma Gandhi for the 21st century?
 Not exactly.
 Even so …

 For one shining moment in Houston, Rex Tillerson, head of the world’s most powerful corporation, asked a Gandhi-like question.
 Speaking about climate change at the ExxonMobil annual meeting last week in Houston, Tillerson asked:

 ‘What good is it to save the planet if humanity suffers?
 The statement strikes you right away on about a dozen levels: First, obviously, without a planet, we wouldn’t have to worry about suffering humanity.
 Secondly, the possibility of a “saved” planet seems rather unusual, coming from Tillerson, since it begs the question: “from what?”
 Continue reading

 Environmental politics is often symbolic, so its no surprise that the symbolic legacy of most power figure in environmental history — Rachel Carson — has become highly contested.